pdf-tools/pdf_code_samples/docs/index.md

 - [PDF Text Extraction with the Pdftools SDK](tutorials/extract-text-from-pdf.html) - How to extract text from PDFs using the Pdftools SDK and Pdf Toolbox Add-On.
 - [Chrome Extension for Conversion Service](tutorials/convsrv-chrome-extension.html) - A browser extension for easy document conversion using drag and drop.
 - [Running Conversion Service on macOS M1/M2](tutorials/convsrv-mac-osx-m1-docker.html) - Guide for setting up and running Pdftools Conversion Service on Apple Silicon Macs.
+- [Convert Documents in SAP to PDF with the Pdftools Conversion Service using ABAP](tutorials/consrv-sap-integration.html) - How integrate SAP with the Pdftools Conversion Service via REST.

 ## Resources